 They did look like leaders, Dylis admitted to herself.
 Leaders of some religious cult that was.
 They were all dressed in white robes – well, not quite robes even, more like sheets they'd wrapped around themselves to shield their naked bodies from the elements – and most were old enough to have gray hair and a fair share of wrinkles.

-They still had the demon marks, though, rusty red or inky black spots that decorated their necks like splashes of paint.
+They all had the demon marks, rusty red or inky black spots that decorated their necks like splashes of paint.

 Dylis pushed herself against the nearest solid object - a marble pillar - feeling her pulse slow somewhat once her back was plastered against something.
 It didn't last long though, as she recalled the way the demons had made the grass and trees dance to their whims, skewering her fellow soldiers.